Jesse Eisenberg: Charity work and other interests

 Eisenberg collaborated with Child Mind Institute in their #MyYoungerSelf project, where "each day in May a prominent individual will speak to his or her younger self about growing up with a mental health or learning disorder."
 In a video published on May 2, he spoke about his OCD and anxiety growing up.

 Eisenberg is fond of cats and has been involved in fostering animals.
 He has been associated with Farm Sanctuary and has presented at several of their galas.
 In 2015 he stated, "I'm like 95% vegetarian."

+During the 2014 Gaza War, Eisenberg visited Beit Lessin Theater in Tel Aviv for the premiere of a Hebrew adaptation of The Revisionist, going against advice from the US State Department to not travel to the region and visiting cities in Israel such as Jerusalem and Haifa.

 In September 2015, Eisenberg announced that from November, he would match donations made to Middle Way House, a domestic violence shelter in Bloomington, Indiana, up to until April 3, 2016.
-All contributions made went towards the organization's mortgage payment fund that was matched by a committee, led by Eisenberg.
-"It's an incredible collective," Eisenberg told a reporter.
-"It's the kind of place where the residents go through their wonderful program and end up working there.
+All contributions went toward the organization's mortgage payment fund that was matched by a committee, led by Eisenberg.
+On the shelter, Eisenberg said, "It's an incredible collective.
+It's the kind of place where the residents go through their wonderful program and end up working there.
 It's saved so many lives."
 In an interview with Variety in March 2018, Eisenberg stated that he has raised almost for the shelter.

 Eisenberg is a cast member with Theater of War, a performing arts non-profit that presents readings of Sophocles's Ajax and Philoctetes to military and civilian communities across the United States and Europe.
 "As an actor, sometimes you feel limited by the role you're in; stories without much meaning.
 [Theatre of War] allows you do something that has more substance and benefits people ...
 It's a greater purpose than just entertainment," Eisenberg said of the organization.

 Eisenberg also works in performing for Voices of a People's History of the United States, which is an organization that works to "encourage civic engagement and to further history education by bringing the rich history of the United States to life through public readings of primary source materials."
 He read Howard Zinn's "The Problem is Civil Obedience" (1970) for Voices of a People's History as part of "NYU Portraits" 2011 event.
 Eisenberg is involved with Keep America Beautiful, which "[engages] individuals to take greater responsibility for improving their community environments," as well as Shoe Revolt, a "hybrid start-up company that auctions celeb shoes to raise funds to deploy a social franchising model which aims to educate, engage, and empower youth to take the lead in the fight against domestic sex trafficking through peer-to-peer involvement, training, activism and social enterprise development."